MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 ## Limitations

-The latest versions of each components are required to record, test, or run UI flows.
+You must have the latest versions of each components to record, test, or run UI flows.

 The following are not supported: